SciML/SciMLBenchmarks.jl/README.md

 **If any of the code from any of the languages can be improved, please open a pull request**.

+For critiques of benchmarks, please open a pull request that changes the code in the desired manner.
+Issues with recommended changes are generally vague and not actionable, while pull requests with code changes are exact.
+Thus if there is something you think should be changed in the code, please make the recommended change in the code!

 ## Results